localstack/docs/content/en/getting-started/auth-token/index.md

 $ dig api.localstack.cloud
 {{< / command >}}

-If the result has some other status than `status: NOERROR,` your machine cannot resolve this domain.
-Some corporate DNS servers might filter requests to certain domains.
-Contact your network administrator to safelist `localstack.cloud` domains.
+If the result shows a status other than `status: NOERROR`, your machine is unable to resolve this domain.
+Certain corporate DNS servers may filter requests to specific domains.
+Kindly reach out to your network administrator to safelist `localstack.cloud` domain.

 If you have any further problems concerning your license activation, or if the steps do not help, do not hesitate to [contact us](https://localstack.cloud/contact/).